-The Minority Serving Institutions Science, Technology, Engineering and Math (STEM) Bridge Scholarship Program
+The Minority Serving Institutions Science (MSI), Technology, Engineering and Math (STEM) Bridge Scholarship Program

 Recognizing that some students have historically been underserved and underrepresented (i.e., minority groups that are not represented in the science, technology, engineering or math (STEM) fields in numbers proportional to their composition in the U.S. population), NC Space Grant supports scholarships targeted to these individuals in order to help diversify the STEM workforce of the future.
 This is in accordance with NASA’s aim to “enhance the capabilities of Historically Black Colleges and Universities; Hispanic Serving Institutions; Tribal Colleges and Universities; and Other Minority Universities to contribute to the research needs of science and technology enterprises.”
 (NASA, Minority University Research and Education Programs, FAQs)

-To encourage talented students from underserved and underrepresented populations (e.g., women, minorities and persons with disabilities) to pursue STEM related research, degrees and careers, NC Space Grant is implementing the MSI STEM Bridge Scholarship program.
-This scholarship aims to facilitate access to future NC Space Grant, NASA, and/or other research and scholarship opportunities by assisting students to cultivate skills that will enable them to develop research plans and/or proposals, as well as scholarship and fellowship applications.
+To encourage talented students from underserved and underrepresented populations (e.g., women, minorities, and persons with disabilities) to pursue STEM-related research, degrees and careers, NC Space Grant will implement the MSI STEM Bridge Scholarship program.
+This scholarship aims to facilitate access to NC Space Grant, NASA, and/or other research and scholarship opportunities by assisting undergraduate students (sophomores, juniors, and seniors) to cultivate knowledge and skills that will enable them to develop research plans and/or proposals, as well as scholarship and fellowship applications.